-Diving into the world of HVAC can be a daunting task for anyone in Columbia, Maryland, especially when the person discovers the HVAC world is complete with its own foreign lexicon.
+Diving into the world of HVAC can be a daunting task for anyone in and around the Mid-Atlantic, especially when the person discovers the HVAC world is complete with its own foreign lexicon.
 Decoding the mysterious acronyms used in the HVAC industry will help you better comprehend your own system, as well as the HVAC world.
 Here are some of the HVAC acronyms demystified.

 BTU